renovatebot/renovate/lib/manager/buildkite/readme.md

 *What format/syntax is the package file in? e.g. JSON, TOML, custom?*

-YAML is recommended, JSON is possible but won't be supported
+YAML is recommended.
+JSON is possible but won't be supported.

 ---

 *How do you suggest parsing the file?
 Using an off-the-shelf parser, using regex, or can it be custom-parsed line by line?*

-Parsing line-by-line.
+Parsing YAML line-by-line, looking only for the lines that interest us.

 ---

-*Does the package file distinguish between different "types" of dependencies? e.g. production dependencies, dev dependencies, etc?
-Or are they normally split into different files?*
+*Does the package file structure distinguish between different "types" of dependencies? e.g. production dependencies, dev dependencies, etc?*

 No

 ---

-*What type of package URLs/datasources are likely to be extracted? e.g. custom registry, github URLs, etc?*
+*List all the types/syntaxes of dependencies that can be extracted:*

 From https://buildkite.com/docs/pipelines/plugins#plugin-sources: